G1OJS/SARK100-Firmware/pages/RF Directional Wheastone Bridge Analysis.md

 ---
 layout: default
 mathjax: true
-title: "RF Directional Wheastone Bridge Analysis"
+title: "Converting Bridge Voltages to Load Impedance"
-permalink: /RF-Directional-Wheastone-Bridge-Analysis/
+permalink: /BridgeVoltagesToImpedance/
 ---

-# Converting Bridge Voltages to Load Impedance
+# Introduction
-Much online material about Wheatstone bridges focusses on the case where the bridge is balanced, or near balanced ($Z_l$ ~ 50 ohms in this case).
-However, in an instrument that uses a bridge with fixed reference resistors to measure unknown impedance values, we need to work out the unknown impedance from measurements on an unbalanced bridge.
+Much of the online material about Wheatstone bridges focusses on the case where the bridge is balanced, or near balanced ($Z_l$ ~ 50 ohms in this case).

+In an instrument that uses a bridge with fixed reference resistors to measure unknown impedance values, we need to work out the unknown impedance from measurements on an unbalanced bridge.
 The diagram below shows a generic case of such a bridge.

 ![Circuit diagram of a Wheatstone Bridge showing location of voltage measurements](https://g1ojs.github.io/G1OJS-MR300-SARK100-Firmware/assets/img/Generic%20Wheatstone%20Bridge.png)